Health Screenings

 Hypertension, Cholesterol, & Prediabetes Education

-This website and Mendonoma Health Alliance’s programs are partially supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of a financial assistance award through the Rural Communities Opioid Response Program totaling $1 million, over a 3-year period that began in September 2020, with 50% funded by HRSA/HHS and 50% percentage funded by non-government source(s), such as the Arlene & Michael Rosen Foundation, Santa Rosa Memorial Hospital, the Community Foundation of Mendocino County and tax-deductible contributions from community members.
-The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement by, HRSA/HHS or the U.S. Government.
+This website and Mendonoma Health Alliance’s programs are partially supported by the California Department of Public Health as part of a grant award through the Substance and Addiction Prevention Branch totaling $1,281,000 over a 3-year period that began on March 1, 2024.
+Other funding sources that support this website include funding from Santa Rosa Memorial Hospital’s Community Benefit Program and generous donations from the community.
+The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement by, CA Department of Public Health.